jjfishtank/CS311-HW4-PythonFeatureExploration/README.md

     Critique the implementation or use of the feature or construct.

 interpretation
+Python runs the code line by line rather than compiling the entire file.
+Very noticible when there are errors because it will stop at the exact line.

 Boolean expressions

 short circuit evaluation

 numeric types
+Python has quite a few built in data types with standouts being Sets, Touples, Dictionaries, and Complex Numbers.
+Notably missing are type keywords like short, unsigned, double

 strings
+Tested string manipulation.
+Noticed that when printing string literals, either quotes or apostophies can be used.
+If one is used, the other doesn't need to be escaped to print.
+There are several built in functions for Python strings like lower(), swapcase().
+Operators are robus--including repetition "*", slicing "[]", and placeholders "%".
+Very powerful tools for formatting and placeholders.
+Allows for changing things like precision, numerical system (decimal/hex) within the print line.

 arrays
+Cannot find built in array support, instead lists are used.

 lists
+Lists can contain any type of values and are dynamically sized.

 tuples